wsrtka/99HaskellProblems/README.md

 Make sure to have all dependencies installed.
 The scraper works with Python 3.7 and up.

 ### Notes
 Scraper was written on the 23rd December 2020, so note that the Haskell Wiki might have changed since then.
+Feel free to suggest your own improvements to the scraper!

 If you liked this repo, leave a star!